MDMA is the chemical shorthand for the drug 3,4-methylenedioxymethamphetamine. Other names that MDMA goes by include: Molly, Ecstasy, E, X, and Adam.

 Finding a Detox Center

-The Recovery Village Palm Beach also has treatment facilities located across the country, and resources are available in many states.
+The Recovery Village Palm Beach at Baptist Health also has treatment facilities located across the country, and resources are available in many states.

 Each person has different needs in a detox center and should consider locations, cost, available programs, and long-term support services in their decision.